unjica/unjica/README.md

    ./scripts/generate-digest-cron.js
    ```

-   You can add this to your local crontab to run hourly:
+   You can add this to your local crontab to run daily at midnight:
    ```
-   0 * * * * /path/to/your/project/scripts/generate-digest-cron.js
+   0 0 * * * /path/to/your/project/scripts/generate-digest-cron.js
    ```

 For more information on deployment options, see the [Setup Guide](./documentation/setup-guide.md#deployment).